gramoli/synchrobench/README.md

 Synchrobench is a micro-benchmark suite used to evaluate synchronization techniques on data structures.
-Synchrobench is written in C/C++ and Java and currently includes arrays, binary trees, hash tables, linked lists, queues and skip lists data stuctures that are synchronized with copy-on-write, locks, read-modify-write, read-copy-update and transactional memory.
+Synchrobench is written in C/C++ and Java and currently includes arrays, binary trees, hash tables, linked lists, queues and skip lists that are synchronized with copy-on-write, locks, read-modify-write, read-copy-update and transactional memory.
 A non-synchronized version of these data structures is proposed in each language as a baseline to measure the performance gain on multi-(/many-)core machines.

 If you use Synchrobench, please cite the companion paper:
 V. Gramoli.
 More than You Ever Wanted to Know about Synchronization.
 PPoPP 2015.